Gorenstein cohomological dimension and stable categories for groups: Finiteness of Gorenstein cohomological dimension of groups

 \begin{lemma} Let $R$ be a left Gorenstein regular ring and $G$ a group.
 Then any Gorenstein projective $RG$-module is also a Gorenstein projective $R$-module. \end{lemma}

 \begin{proof} Let $M$ be a Gorenstein projective $RG$-module.
 Then there is a totally acyclic complex of projective $RG$-modules $\cdots\rightarrow P_{1}\rightarrow P_{0}\rightarrow P_{-1}\rightarrow\cdots$ such that $M\cong \mathrm{Ker}(P_0\rightarrow P_{-1})$.
-Since any projective $RG$-module is also $R$-projective, by restricting this totally acyclic complex, we get an acyclic complex of projective $R$-module.
-Noting that $R$ is left Gorenstein regular, every projective $R$-module has finite injective dimension, and consequently, every acyclic complex of projective $R$-module is totally acyclic.
+Since any projective $RG$-module is also $R$-projective, by restricting this totally acyclic complex, we get an acyclic complex of projective $R$-modules.
+Noting that $R$ is left Gorenstein regular, every projective $R$-module $P$ has finite injective dimension.
+Apply ${\rm Hom}_R(-, P)$ to the above complex, and it is easy to see that the acyclic complex of projective $R$-modules is totally acyclic by induction on the injective dimension of $P$.
 Hence, $M$ is also a Gorenstein projective $R$-module. \end{proof}

-\begin{lemma} Let $G$ be a group, $R$ a commutative Gorenstein regular ring, and $M$ be an $RG$-module.
-If $M$ is Gorenstein projective as an $R$-module, then for any projective $RG$-module $P$, the induced $RG$-module $P\otimes_{R}M$ is Gorenstein projective. \end{lemma}